January is National Human Trafficking Prevention Month

 National Human Trafficking Awareness Day

-January 11th is National Human Trafficking Awareness Day.
-To raise awareness of human trafficking, the Department of Homeland Security’s Blue Campaign has created an initiative on this important day called #WearBlueDay.
-On January 11th, join #WearBlueDay by taking photos of yourselves, friends, family, and colleagues wearing blue clothing and sharing these pictures on social media (Facebook, Twitter, Instagram) along with the #WearBlueDay hashtag.
-The Blue Campaign is a national public awareness campaign designed to educate the public, law enforcement and other industry partners to recognize the indicators of human trafficking, and to learn how to appropriately respond to possible instances of human trafficking.
+To raise awareness of human trafficking, the Department of Homeland Security’s Blue Campaign has created an initiative on January 11, 2025, #WearBlueDay.
+Join #WearBlueDay by taking photos of yourselves, friends, family, and colleagues wearing blue clothing and sharing these pictures on social media along with the #WearBlueDay hashtag.
+The Blue Campaign is a national public awareness campaign designed to educate the public, law enforcement, and other industry partners to recognize the indicators of human trafficking , and to know how to appropriately respond to possible instances of human trafficking.

-The Refugee Programs (RPB) Bureau provides state-level leadership and coordination of programs and services to help vulnerable populations achieve successful resettlement and integration in California communities.
+The CDSS Refugee Programs Bureau (RPB) provides state-level leadership and coordination of programs and services to help vulnerable populations achieve successful resettlement and integration in California communities.
 Through the Trafficking and Crime Victims Assistance Program (TCVAP), the RPB works with all 58 counties to provide cash assistance, food benefits, employment, and social services supports to eligible noncitizen survivors of human trafficking, domestic violence, and other serious crimes.
+This webinar will provide an overview of TCVAP, the application process, benefits, and services.
+We encourage you to attend this session to learn more about how this program supports noncitizen survivors.

 Virtual Event Series